UNC-Libraries/SCTS-Documentation/Moving AV to the LSC.md

 ***

 # Introduction
-Below is documentation of our current workflows for barcoding and relocating motion picture film materials to climate-controlled storage at the LSC.
-After rehousing the motion picture film items that you are working with (information about this process can be found in our [audiovisual materials processing documentation](https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/Audiovisual%20Materials.md)), the next major steps involve retrieving metadata for these materials from Jitterbug, attaching barcode labels to the items, adding barcode data to the metadata spreadsheets and communicating with various stakeholders to generate MARC records and arrange transportation before finally bringing the materials out to the LSC.
+Below is documentation of our current workflow for barcoding and relocating motion picture film materials to climate-controlled storage at the Library Services Center (or LSC).
+After rehousing the films that you are working with (information about this process can be found in our [audiovisual materials processing documentation](https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/Audiovisual%20Materials.md)), the next major steps involve retrieving metadata for these materials from Jitterbug, attaching barcode labels to the items, adding barcode data to the metadata spreadsheets and communicating with various stakeholders to generate MARC records and arrange transportation before finally bringing the materials out to the LSC.
 It might seem like quite a bit, but it’s a pretty smooth process once you get into the swing of things!

 **Why Relocate to Cold Storage?**

-In short, relocating films from storage in the Wilson stacks to climate-controlled storage at the LSC is primarily a preservation-related concern.
+In short, relocating films from the Wilson Library stacks to climate-controlled storage at the LSC is primarily a preservation-related concern.
 Like all collection items, motion picture films react to heat and humidity present in the storage environment.
 For the most part, the motion picture materials held at Wilson Library have either an acetate or a polyester base: each of which reacts differently to unstable environmental conditions.
 In the case of acetate-based films, heat and humidity can cause the film base to release acetic acid: a condition popularly referred to as vinegar syndrome.
-The buildup of this acetic acid over time can result in shrinkage and embrittlement of the film base, which can ultimately result in the film becoming completely unusable.
-Furthermore, this process is autocatalytic, which means that the acetic acid gas released by these films can affect other materials stored nearby; for this reason, vinegar syndrome is a major threat to the long-term viability of our motion picture collection.
+The buildup of this acetic acid over time results in shrinkage and embrittlement of the film base, which can ultimately result in the film becoming completely unusable.
+Furthermore, this process is autocatalytic, which means that the acetic acid gas released by these films can affect other materials stored nearby; for this reason, vinegar syndrome is a major threat to the long-term viability of our motion picture collection as a whole.
 Polyester films, on the other hand, are more stable than acetate-based films but can still be affected by improper storage conditions: with the most common symptoms being film shrinkage and color fading.
 Unfortunately, a recent environmental survey indicated that the environmental conditions present in the stacks at Wilson Library are insufficient for the long-term retention of motion picture materials.
-For this reason, we have determined that the best way to mitigate many of these potential issues and ensure the overall longevity of our motion picture collections is by relocating them to climate-controlled storage at the Library Services Center (LSC) in Durham.
+For this reason, we have determined that the best way to mitigate many of these potential issues and ensure the overall longevity of our motion picture collections is by relocating them to climate-controlled storage at the LSC.

 # Jitterbug Data
-As mentioned in our audiovisual materials processing documentation, we use an internal database system called Jitterbug to store and track metadata pertaining to Wilson’s archival audiovisual materials.
-The use of this program has numerous applications that aid everything from archival processing to management of our ongoing AV digitization projects.
-In this case we are using it to retrieve the metadata that will eventually be used to create the MARC records for each object.
+As discussed in our [audiovisual materials processing documentation](https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/Audiovisual%20Materials.md#jitterbug), we use an internal database system called [Jitterbug](https://jitterbug.lib.unc.edu/) to store and track metadata pertaining to Wilson’s archival audiovisual materials.
+The use of this program has numerous applications that aid in everything from archival processing to management of our ongoing AV digitization projects.
+In this case, we are using it to retrieve the metadata that will eventually be used to create the MARC records for each object.
 These MARC records will allow the items to be tracked via the library catalog which, in turn, means that they are eligible for storage at the LSC.

 Once you have logged into Jitterbug, you will see three buttons at the top of the page: “Audio Visual Items”, “Preservation Instances” and “Transfers”; each of which directs you to a series of records.
 For our purposes, the “Audio Visual Items” tab is the only one to be concerned with since we are focusing solely on data pertaining to the physical items themselves rather than digitized content (which is the primary focus of the “Preservation Instances” and “Transfers” tabs).
 Click on the “Audio Visual Items” button to retrieve the metadata for the items that you will be working with.

 The typical approach to pulling down item metadata involves approaching these materials on a collection-by-collection basis, using the content filters visible on the left side of the screen.
-Jitterbug offers four different filters for materials: “Preservation Instance” Filters, “Type” Filters, “Collection” Filters and “Format” Filters.
+Jitterbug offers four different filters for materials: “Preservation Instance” filters, “Type” filters, “Collection” filters and “Format” filters.
 For our purposes we only need to concern ourselves with the “Type” and “Collection” filters.
 ![Film metadata in Jitterbug](https://github.com/andrewdcrook/Photographs/blob/main/Picture1.jpg)
 Since we are only working with film items, check the “Film” box under “Type Filters”.
 From there, scroll through the collections featured under “Collection Filters” until you find the collection that you will be working with.
 Once the correct collection has been selected, hold down the shift key and click the first item that you intend to work with, then click the last item of this intended group: this should highlight all the records that you will be exporting.
 After this is done, click the “Batch” button (located at the top of the page) and select “Export” from the dropdown menu that appears.